YaminiTheratipally/demo_rep/Focus Management.md

 - Second strategy - Develop a rhythmic deep work ritual.
 - Third strategy - Daily shutdown complete ritual.
 #### 3. How can you implement the principles in your day to day life?
+- Schedule Every Minute of Your Day
+- Quantify the Depth of Every Activity

 ### Dangers of Social Media
 #### 4. Your key takeaways from the video